frankfurt-gestalten/Parlis-Scraper/README.md

 ----
 Some ideas that have been floating around for a while and may be a good starting point if you want to contribute.

-* Nicer packages.
-And moooore!
 * Support more document formats.
 Parlis holds a lot more information than we currently are able to scrape.
 * Implementing the scraper and/or indexfinder as generators.
 * More export formats
 * Create awesome stuff with the retrieved data (yeah, we encourage you to do that!) (how about an easy to use interface?)
-* Test how much load the upgraded PARLIS hardware can handle.
-There have been problems in the past and it would be nice to speed up the retrival from the website.
-Right now there is a delay between getting the pages to avoid crashing servers ;)
 * Easier commandline usage.
 * Write tests :)
 * Let the scraper decide for a year based on the DOK_NAME in the url (= the link parts the indexfinder creates)